 The spring thaw is a great time to get those perennials and wildflowers in the ground so the roots can develop.

 The earlier you can get them on the ground, the sooner they will bloom and transform your landscaping.

 As long as you get starting planting as soon as the spring arrives, you stand a better chance of seeing all those ferns, trees, and shrubs get on a regular schedule the following year.

 When it comes to planting bulbs in the spring, use a garden spade to get the bulbs put in the ground in groups.
-The garden spade will make it much easier to line up the bulbs side by side when you have a large amount to get on the ground.
-Planting garden plants and bulbs in holes about 6 inches in diameter, this will ensure they get the right amount of nutrients once you cover them.
+The garden spade will make it much easier to line up the side of the bulb by side when you have a large amount to get on the ground.
+Planting garden plants and bulbs in holes about 6 inches in diameter will ensure they get the right amount of nutrients once you cover them.
 To create companion planting, try to layer the bulbs of different flowers from top to bottom in the same hole.
 Consider planting garden plants in this manner, and then border the outside of the area with your shrubs, trees, or ferns.

 Source of Information on the Spring Planting Season